TurboTax Business Depreciation & Section 179 Deduction Help Center

 - Section 179 carry-overs (unused portion of your section 179 deduction from a previous tax year that can be applied to the current tax year).

-The IRS allows three methods for calculating asset depreciation: Modified Accelerated Cost Recovery System (MACRS), straight line, and Section 179.
+The IRS allows the following methods for calculating asset depreciation: Modified Accelerated Cost Recovery System (MACRS) and Section 179.

 Most property must be depreciated using the MACRS method, in accordance with IRS rules.
 For this reason, TurboTax Business uses MACRS by default.
 Here we provide a brief overview of the three methods; should you require more detail, refer to page 8 of IRS Publication 946: How to Depreciate Property.

 This method allows for a larger depreciation deduction when an asset is new, with the deduction decreasing and then leveling out until the entire cost of the asset has been deducted.
-The MACRS calculation is based on the asset's anticipated useful life and convention.
+The MACRS calculation is based on the asset's recovery period and convention.
 Convention determines depreciation amounts for assets regardless of the actual acquisition or disposal date.

 The IRS prohibits the MACRS method in certain cases: